wintvelt/mb-btw-export/README.md

 # BTW-export

+TODO:
+- [ ] CHECK: start and end date may not work properly when intermittently syncing with moneybird

 API to sync and connect with Moneybird.
 Specifically to process purchase invoices and receipts for the purpose of VAT reporting.